 Buyers and their brokers need to understand the seller’s motivations and what mistakes to avoid.
-If you’re hunting for an apartment in NYC, whether it be a co-op, condo or townhouse, here are the top negotiating mistakes you need to avoid.
+If you’re hunting for an apartment in NYC, whether it be a co-op, condo, or townhouse, here are the top negotiating mistakes you need to avoid.

 Table of Contents

-Bashing the property
+Bashing the propertyBashing the property

-Blatantly pointing out the flaws and shortcomings in a home might be a common negotiation tactic in other markets but it doesn’t work so well in the real estate market.
+Blatantly pointing out the flaws and shortcomings in a home; might be a common negotiation tactic in other markets, but it doesn’t work so well in the real estate market.
 As mentioned, sellers have an emotional attachment to the home and may even be very reluctant about selling.
 Insulting the property to get a better price is more likely to get the sellers angry and go instead with another buyer.
 If you must point out certain flaws, try to do it tactfully.

-Talking too much in front of the seller’s agent
+Talking too much in front of the seller’s agentTalking too much in front of the seller’s agent

-The presentation is everything in negotiating; meaning you should be very careful about what you say and don’t say in front of the other party.
-This should be kept well in mind until you have a binding contract.
+The presentation is everything in negotiating, meaning you should be very careful about what you say and don’t say in front of the other party.
+Should be kept well in mind until you have a binding contract.
 When you visit an open house, be careful of what you say about your current financial position or eagerness to buy as the seller’s agent will be looking for any leverage they can use in negotiations.
 There’s nothing wrong with asking them questions but don’t show any of your cards.
 Saying the wrong thing may give the agent reason to believe you can afford more than you initially offer, or you could disqualify yourself by underselling your qualifications.

-Letting emotions get in the way
+Letting emotions get in the wayLetting emotions get in the way

-Seeing it as a zero-sum deal
+Seeing it as a zero-sum dealSeeing it as a zero-sum deal

-Not taking the time to write a proper offer letter
+Not taking the time to write a proper offer letterNot taking the time to write a proper offer letter